 Assessment & Feedback

 Temporarily Suspend Small Groups in Lieu of Book Clubs

 nov 22, 2013

-The few weeks between the Thanksgiving weekend and the holiday break provide the perfect opportunity to introduce your students to Book Clubs.
+The few weeks between the Thanksgiving weekend and the winter break provide the perfect opportunity to introduce your students to Book Clubs.
 With reader stamina built and reader habits strengthened, students are now primed for deeper discussions about longer texts.
 If you suspend your differentiated small-group instruction meetings for 7-10 school days, you can host Book-Club conversations.